dludemann/test/content/tinder/do-girls-get-more-matches-tinder.md

 That’s a lot of Swipes!

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/do-girls-get-more-matches-tinder#how-many-matches-does-the-average-girl-get-on-tinder" target="_blank" rel="noopener"><strong>How Many Matches Does the Average Girl Get on Tinder?</strong></a>
+## How Many Matches Does the Average Girl Get on Tinder?

 While it can depend, women who are in the top 10% of Tinder users (ie, those who receive most matches), match roughly 5 times a day.
 Some can even match significantly higher, with roughly a dozen per day.
 Even those in the bottom 10% will still generally match roughly once a day.